Kee-Wang/PES-Fitting-MSA/PES-Fitting-MSA/README.txt

     (C) replace ZZZ with the number of monomials (size of m in basis.f90)

-(10) Compile the getpot:
+(10) Compile the getpot using the Makefile:
      make getpot.x

 (11) Run the test:
      ./getpot.x test.xyz
-     The energy and first derivative of energy (gradient) will be in file test.out.
+     The energy and first derivative of energy (gradient) will be written in the file test.out.
 It should be the same as the expected.out (of course small numerical difference like 10e-7 or 10e-8 is expected)